ornerykiwi/software_legal_task/software_design.md

 ### Question 5 - what a strategy pattern is and how its implementation differs between functional and object oriented systems

-A strategy pattern defines a family of algortithms in a method, encapsulates each of them which allows them to be interchangeable but get you to the same output in different ways.
+A strategy pattern defines a family of algortithms in a method and encapsulates each of them.
+This allows them to be interchangeable but get you to the same output in different ways.
 It consists of a common interface for all concrete strategies.
 Like the different types of sorting methods (common interface) you can use to sort a list of integers, Quicksort, Bubblesort or Mergesort (concrete strategies).

 | OOP | FP |
 | ----------- | ----------- |